COVID-19 CPI: Ninth week

 Over the weekend of June 19 and 20, Brazil passed the COVID-19 mark of 500,000 deaths.
 In respect, the CPI senators held a minute of silence.
 Senators Randolfe Rodrigues, Eliziane Gama, Humberto Costa, Rogerio Carvalho, and Otto Alencar held up mourning signs written "500 thousand lives", "responsibility", and "vaccine".

 On Tuesday, June 22, congressman Osmar Terra was invited.
 The congressman was invited because of his presence in the supposed "parallel cabinet" and because of his public positions minimizing the pandemic.
 Osmar denies the existence of the cabinet, saying that there was only one meeting with other doctors to which he was invited.
 He denied that he has put forward a proposal to "contaminate the population freely," however, he went on to state that quarantine and lockdown measures have no effect in fighting the pandemic.
 As for the erroneous predictions that in 2020 he had claimed that there would be no more than 800 deaths and no variants of the virus, the deputy said "The predictions I made were based not on an apocalyptic mathematical study like the one at Imperial College."

 On the 23rd Francisco Emerson Maximiano did not attend the CPI for health reasons.

 On the 24th Jurema Werneck and Pedro Hallal were invited to the CPI.
 A graph presented by Pedro shows that those most affected by the pandemic are black and, proportionally, indigenous peoples.
 In the year 2020 he was leading an EPICOVID research study, which was cancelled after these results were presented.
 The study was not replaced by another in 2020.
 The epidemiologist showed that 400,000 deaths could be avoided with a "median performance" in fighting the pandemic.
-Of those, about 95,500 people could have been immunized if the purchase of the Coronavac and Pfzier vaccines had not been delayed.
+Of those, about 95,500 people could have been immunized if the purchase of the Coronavac and Pfizer vaccines had not been delayed.

 On Friday the 25th, brothers Luiz Miranda (DEM-DF) and Luis Ricardo Miranda were heard.
 The contract for the purchase of the Indian vaccine Covaxin was on the agenda.
 During his testimony, Ricardo Miranda refuted Onyx Lorenzoni's accusations.
 After suspecting the purchase, the deputy and the server claim that they would have met with President Bolsonaro.